Feeling cooped up? Do a 30 Day Nature Challenge!

 There’s an entrance about a quarter mile from my home, so you’d think I’d be out there every day, or at least a few times a week, yet that Friday was only the second or third time I’d stepped foot on it this year.

 “This is ridiculous,” I thought.
 As much as I love being outside, and I couldn’t step away from the computer at least once a day?

 I decided that day would be the first of a 30 Day Nature Challenge.

 Every day, for the rest of the month, I would go outside.
 I wouldn’t just take a walk around the neighborhood (at least I have done that a few times).
 I would explore the abundance of prairies, woods, and fens in my county.

-Some days I’m the only one out there.
-Others, I see men and women walking dogs, children fishing, and once, a group of stand-up paddle boarders.
-I’ve seen butterflies and dragon flies and killed dozens of mosquitoes.
-I’ve walked nearly fifty miles, and it’s only been eleven days.
+Some days I was the only one out there.
+Others, I would see men and women walking dogs, children fishing, and once, a group of stand-up paddle boarders.
+I saw butterflies and dragonflies and killed dozens of mosquitoes.
+I walked 120 miles.

-My clothes are getting looser and I’m feeling physically better than I have in over a year.
+My clothes are looser and I feel physically better than I have in over a year.

 My mind and my soul are also healthier.
 Happier.